ASULandon17/GymorandaSER316/Deliverable1.md

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+    I think I worked consistently and put enough work into the project despite moving across the country.
+Towards the end of the sprint when there were no more user stories to work on I had less communication because I didn't have any tasks to do any everyone seemed to be on track.
+Perhaps I could have done more checkups on the status of things but over all I'd say I put satisfactory work in on an individual level.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)